AMDA Webinar Program

 Webinar Overview:

 This Astellas Gene Therapies presentation provides an overview of the different gene therapy approaches for late-onset Pompe disease (LOPD) currently under evaluation in clinical trials, including liver-directed, central nervous system (CNS)-directed, and muscle-directed.
 The speakers will explain how clinical trials help determine whether a potential gene therapy is a viable treatment option for people living with LOPD.
-They will also help the audience understand the goals of clinical trials and the assessments that measure those goals.
+The will also help the audience understand the goals of clinical trials and the assessments that measure those goals.

 Ask Bio Webinar: Development of Gene Therapy for Pompe Disease